matplotlib/matplotlib/doc/devel/pr_guide.rst

 The current active branches are

 *main*
   The current development version.
-Future minor releases (*v3.N.0*) will be branched from this.
+Future meso (*v3.N.0*) or macro (*v4.0.0*) will be branched from this.

 *v3.N.x*
   Maintenance branch for Matplotlib 3.N.
-Future patch releases will be branched from this.
+Future micro releases will be tagged from this.

 *v3.N.M-doc*
-  Documentation for the current release.
-On a patch release, this will be replaced by a properly named branch for the new release.
+  Documentation for the current micro release.
+On a micro release, this will be replaced by a properly named branch for the new release.